 mysql -u root -p

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Matomo installation:

-Congratulation’s!
+Congratulations!
 You have successfully installed Matomo.
-Thanks for using this tutorial for installing Install Matomo open source web analytics application on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Matomo on website.
+Thanks for using this tutorial for installing Install Matomo open source web analytics application on the Debian 9 Stretch system.
+For additional help or useful information, we recommend you check the official Matomo website.